JINSCOP/ngx-app-frame/docs/articles/security-acl-configuration.md

 Finally, we can move on to the part where we start putting security rules in our app.
 Let's assume that we have that `Post Comment` button, that should only be shown to authenticated users (with a role `user`).
 So we need to hide the button for guests.

-oliveui Security provides us with a simple `*nbIsGranted` conditional directive, which under the hood works as `*ngIf`, showing or hiding a template block based on a user role:
+ngx-app-frame Security provides us with a simple `*nbIsGranted` conditional directive, which under the hood works as `*ngIf`, showing or hiding a template block based on a user role:

 ```typescript
 @Component({